pybliometrics-dev/pybliometrics/docs/classes/SerialTitle.rst

     12  2011       44.7     Complete           3843         171898            91  [(2700, 12, 99), (1000, 2, 98)]

-Another time series is `yearly_data`.
+The `yearly_data` time series includes the number of documents published in a given year.
 It contains the number of documents published in this year, the share of review articles thereof, the number and share of not-cited documents, and the number of distinct documents that were cited in this year.

 .. code-block:: python